-Below are the emergency procedures should a school closure be enforced due to snow, flooding or bad weather.
+With the weather getting colder next week, here is a useful reminder to parents and carers of the emergency procedures should a school closure be enforced due to snow, flooding or bad weather.
 Many schools in South Warwickshire closed on Thursday 14th November 2019 due to flooding.
 We last had snow days in December 2017 and March 2018 where these procedures were used effectively.

 - School website - http://www.shipston.warwickshire.sch.uk

 - SchoolPing message - it is parents’ responsibility to make sure the school office always has the most up-to-date contact details, including at least two emergency contacts.

 - School Twitter - http://twitter.com/shipstonhead (@shipstonhead).
-No log in is required.
+No login is required.

-- Radio - Touch 102FM and BBC Coventry and Warwickshire.
+- Radio - BBC Coventry and Warwickshire.

-If a decision is made to close our school early during the day, our SchoolPing system will be used.
+If a decision is made to close our school prematurely during the day, our SchoolPing system will be used.
 We will also update the website and tweet immediately.
 Children will NOT be allowed to be collected by another adult unless parents have contacted the school to confirm this, OR they are listed as an emergency contact.

 Mr. Crawford will follow a gritting route procedure in order of priority.
-They will not grit beyond the school site, however members of the public are encouraged to use the public yellow gritting bins to salt paths and roads.
+He will not grit beyond the school site, however members of the public are encouraged to use the yellow public gritting bins to salt paths and roads.
 Government guidance states that "You can clear snow and ice from pavements yourself.
-It's unlikely that you'll be sued or held responsible if someone is injured on a path or pavement if you've cleared it carefully.
+It's unlikely that you'll be sued or held responsible if someone is injured on a path or pavement if you've cleared it carefully."

 Dave Faulkner from our grounds maintenance contractor Lawns2Mow has a snow plough and will be on standby to clear the car park, playgrounds and roads surrounding the school site should we have any snow.